-Each comes with its own advantages, but all are geared towards optimizing warehouse operations.
+Each comes with its own advantages, but all are geared toward optimizing warehouse operations.
 The first size is 42 inches long with multi-level shelves that are 36 inches across.
 The standard Chuck bot is 23.75 inches wide, and Chuck+ is 29.75 inches wide.

-- Up to 6 organizational levels (shelves) for a total of 44.6 ft² of workspace and carrying capacity of 200 lbs.
+- Up to 6 organizational levels (shelves) for a total of 44.6 ft² of workspace and a carrying capacity of 200 lbs.

 - A highly configurable body capable of carrying multiple storage and sorting container types (outbound cartons, multiple totes, or canopies), as well as the ability to transport hanging garments, aid mixed picking methods (batch picking, zone picking, etc.), and incorporate equipment such as printers for on-the-go use.

-- Machine learning and artificial intelligence to help lead warehouse employees through work zones more quickly, minimize walking distance, stay on task and work more efficiently.
+- Machine learning and artificial intelligence to help lead warehouse employees through work zones more quickly, minimize walking distance, stay on task, and work more efficiently.

-- State-of-the-art sensors to help it navigate in any warehouse without the need to add in wires, cables, stickers, or new infrastructure.
+- State-of-the-art sensors to help it navigate in any warehouse without the need to add wires, cables, stickers, or new infrastructure.

 - Awareness of its surroundings, so it can move swiftly around boxes and racks, or slow down when equipment and people are in its vicinity.